litobro/logitech-brio4k-telescope-adapter/README.md

 Alternatively, you can print the file in PLA or PETG, the filament is likely soft enough that the threads may be cut through and function using a metal eyepiece.

+Supports are required in both printing methods.
+I printed wth the back (inside) of the mount towards the buildplate and used auto-supports from CURA and Lychee.

 ## Assembly Instructions
 The rework instructions from [Kurokesu](https://www.kurokesu.com/main/2017/09/18/logitech-brio-4k-webcam-rework-instructions/) can be followed for the teardown portion.
 Some light desoldering is required.
 I found the use of a hot air rework tool useful for removing the LED though it may be desoldered by hand.